I want you to travel back to 1997.

 Now, it’s all very complicated and I don’t want to write more in fear of horribly misrepresenting the science (if I haven’t already), but it’s an interesting read.
 Head over to Nature for the full story.
 However, I’m actually posting this so I can highlight this next bit:

 The problem with science, physics in particular, is that people see words like “hologram” and instantly think of Star Trek or R2D2 projecting Princess Leia on a coffee table.
-As usual, things are a bit more nuanced than that (don’t even get me started on quantum mechanics), and the media doesn’t exactly help.
+As usual, things are a bit more nuanced than that, and the media doesn’t exactly help.

 Universe Today has a good post by Brian Koberlein explaining these papers and the whole “holographic universe” thing in layman’s terms.
 It’s still fascinating, but it’s not like we’re living in SEGA’s Hologram Time Traveler or anything, despite the headlines, at least not in this case.